VCurry20/PDARandomData/README.md

 ![alt text](Images/Clone_https.PNG)

-Using the clone method you can save a copy of the repository to your own device.
+Using this clone method you can save a copy of the repository to your own device.

-Open CMDR :
+Open CMDR:

 Using commands `cd ` navigate to the folder you want to save the file.